top of page

 Private Label skin care retinoid use

-Hydroxypinacolone Retinoate (HPR): HPR, a newer retinoid ester, is often marketed as “granactive retinoid” for its direct binding to retinoid receptors without any conversion.
+Hydroxypinacolone Retinoate (HPR): HPR, a new generation retinoid ester, is often marketed as “granactive retinoid” for its direct binding to retinoid receptors without any conversion.
 This unique mechanism offers retinoic acid-like benefits with significantly less irritation, making HPR a game-changer for sensitive skin.
 Typically available in concentrations of 0.05% to 0.2%, HPR improves skin texture, reduces fine lines, and addresses acne with minimal side effects.
 Its stability and compatibility with other actives, like vitamin C, enhance its versatility in formulations.
 HPR’s gentle yet effective profile positions it as a modern superior alternative to traditional retinoids.

 bottom of page